kambi-sportsbook-widgets/combo-widget/README.md

 ```

 ### The widget accepts the following parameter/s:
-1. `filter` - string - the filter request for the events
+1. `sport` - string - the sport name for events request
 2. `defaultListLimit` - integer - default setting for the size of the list, used when resetting the widget
 3. `selectionLimit` - integer - the maximum allowed selections, the bet slip supports up to 12 outcomes